PLCHome/node-red-contrib-ads/README.md

 Enter the name of the variable, the type and the property name.
 If ads is connected the value is written to the PLC

+If a topic is entered, the value is only sent if the topic is the same.

 #### - ADS In